cryptocopycats/programming-cryptokitties/README.md

 followed by liger (body) with 328, struck (mouth) with 428 and so on and so forth.

+Note: The service uses "internal" keys for the trait types.
+`colorprimary` is officially known as base color, `colorsecondary` is officially known as highlight color, `colortertiary` is known as accent color,
+`eyes` is known as eye shape,
+`coloreyes` is known as eye colors,
+`body` is known as fur,
+and `prestige` is known as purrstige on kitty profile pages.

 Let's use the official cattributes totals statistics
-and let's build a
-cattributes rarity / popularity statistics report page that groups all cattributes by trait type (e.g. fur, pattern, eye color, and so on) and adds a ranking from 1 to 31 and the popularity / rarity in
+and let's build a cattributes rarity / popularity statistics report page that groups all cattributes by trait type (e.g. fur, pattern, eye color, and so on) and adds a ranking from 1 to 31 and the popularity / rarity in